 Welcome!
 You’re probably arriving here from “Tea Time” my 5 part video series on how to paint a still life using oil paints.

-If you didn’t watch the entire still life tutorial series you can find it here: https://youtu.be/Sh0D7sFLPlc
+If you didn’t watch the entire still life tutorial series you can watch it here:

 I’ve made hundreds of paintings since I started painting in oils around 1992-ish.
 At one end of the extreme painting instructors encouraged me to just start painting washes right onto the canvas with zero planning.
 No preparation what-so-ever.
 I also encountered instruction that encouraged long, complicated layering of the oil paints over time.
 These paintings started out with a grisaille (monochromatic underpainting) and then evolved very slowly through indirect painting methods of many glaze layers, etc…